Trekking in Nepal during July

-This is the monsoon season, which means many flowers and plants will be in bloom.
+This is the monsoon season, meaning many flowers and plants will bloom.
 However, the clouds can begin to form in the earlier part of the day, and it can start raining during the late afternoon or evening.
-This is a good thing as it can clear the clouds and clear the clouds for excellent mountain views the next morning.
+This is a good thing as it can clear the clouds and clear the clouds for excellent mountain views the following day.
 In addition, there are colourful giant moths during this season.

 - There will still be fewer trekkers on the trail and lodges if you go trekking during July to the popular trekking areas where there are lodges.

 - You are pretty likely to be hot while hiking during the daytime.